LBCrion/sfwbar/doc/sfwbar.rst

 -m | --monitor
   Specify a monitor to display the bar on ("-m list" to list available monitors)

+-b | --bar_id
+  Specify a sway bar_id on which sfwbar will listen for status changes

 CONFIGURATION
 =============
 SFWBar reads configuration from a config file (sfwbar.config by default).
 The